TylorS/4.5/README.md

 is unsuccessfully verified it will also fail to be verified.
 If the assertion given as the third parameter is verified it will also successfully verify.

+#### `concat:: Assertion a → Assertion a → Assertion a`

+Concatenate 2 assertions together.
+The second assertion passed to concat will not be verified if the first assertion failed.

 ### Interpreters

 Interpreters are functions that *verify* assertions.